PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: Distributed DQN Dispatch Policy

-\textbf{\textit{Action}}: The action of vehicle $n$ is denoted by $a_{t,n}$ decides the zone it should be dispatched to at time slot t, which is given as $Z_{t,i}$.

-If vehicle $n$ is full it can not serve any additional customer.
+\textbf{\textit{Action}}: The action of vehicle $n$ is denoted by $a_{t,n}$ decides the zone it should be dispatched to at time slot t, which is given as $Z_{t,i}$. {In our simulator, the vehicle can move (vertically or horizontally) at most 7 cells, and hence the action space is limited to these cells.
+A vehicle can move to any of the 14 vertical (7 up and 7 down) and 14 horizontal (7 left and 7 right).
+This results in a 15x15 action space $a_{t, n}$ for each vehicle as a vehicle can move to any of these cells or it can remain in its own cell. } If vehicle $n$ is full it can not serve any additional customer.
 Alternatively, if a vehicle decides to serve current customers, the shortest route is used along the road network to pickup the assigned orders.

 \textbf{\textit{Reward}}: The reward function which drives the dispatch policy learner's objectives, is shaped in a manner which (1) minimize the supply-demand mismatch for passengers and goods: (${diff}_t$), (2) minimize the dispatch time: $T_t^D$ (i.e., the expected travel time of vehicle $V_j$ to go zone m at time step $t$), (3) minimize the extra travel time a vehicle takes for car-pooling compared to serving one customer:$\Delta_t$, (4) maximize the fleet profits $P_t$, and (5) minimize the number of utilized vehicles: $e_t$.
 Below is the reward function $r_{t,n} = r(s_{t,n} , a_{t,n})$ which is used at each agent $n$ of the distributed system at time $t$.
 The weights shown in Equation (\ref{eq:DQNreward}) are used only in instances when an agent is not fully occupied and is eligible to pickup additional orders.